danilovteodoro/Maskers/README.md

 # Maskers
-Provide a dynamic mask genaration to Android EditText.
+Provide a dynamic mask generation to Android EditText.

 How to use
 ---